 How do you know if an appraiser is qualified?

 Given the importance of the appraiser’s work and its impact on whether your sale closes, make sure the professional doing the appraisal is properly qualified and licensed to do the work.

-Licensing rules will vary state by state.
-However, those rules must be at least as strict as the qualification criteria established by the Appraiser Qualifications Board certification.
+Licensing rules vary by state, however, those rules must be at least as strict as the qualification criteria established by the Appraiser Qualifications Board certification.

-Bourland explains how “appraisers are required to have geographic competency as well as competency in appraising a particular property type.”
+“Appraisers are required to have geographic competency as well as competency in appraising a particular property type,” explains Bourland.

-So, your appraiser should not only be licensed with the proper training but also have experience appraising dozens of homes in your neighborhood.
+So, your appraiser should not only be licensed with the proper training but also have experience appraising dozens of homes in your local area.

 Preparing for a home appraisal, and what comes next

 Whether you have a home appraisal done before putting your house up for sale, or once it’s been ordered by the buyer’s lender, at some point in the selling process, you’re going to have to prepare for a visit from an appraiser.

 To learn more about preparing for a home appraisal, check out our step-by-step checklist for sellers on how to ace your home appraisal.
 From learning how to research your home’s value to appraisal etiquette 101, our guide will walk you through the appraisal process from start to finish.

 If this is your first home appraisal, your real estate agent can also help you prepare for the appraiser’s visit, and negotiate any repairs following the appraisal and the home inspection.
 If you haven’t found an agent yet, HomeLight can connect you to a top-performing agent in your area today.
 Our service is 100% free, with no catch.
 Agents don’t pay us to be listed, so you get the best match.